pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 resources.

-The compose tool is executed from the plugin's configuration panel and implements a mechanism for generating a metadata resource from one or more *metadata configuration resource*s through hierarchical composition.
+The compose tool is executed from the plugin's configuration panel and generates metadata resources from one or more *metadata configuration resource*s through hierarchical composition.
 Metadata configuration resources have names of the form '.*path*[.]'.
 The compose tool assumes that a metadata resource called '.*path*' provides metadata destined for the metadata file called *path* whilst